 For programs and schools to complete their reporting, parents, legal guardians, foreign exchange students’ host families or 18-year-old students must present a written immunization record indicating the current vaccine status of the child to the program or school.
 A minimum of one dose of each required vaccine is needed for school or program entry.
 All required vaccines are needed for continued school or program attendance.

-For children who do not receive vaccines for religious or other objections to vaccines, an Immunization Waiver Form, certified by a Michigan Local Health Department (LHD) following a waiver education session, is required to be submitted to the child's school or program.
-In Macomb County, waiver education is available at the following Health Department location:
+Nonmedical Waiver: For children who do not receive vaccines for religious or other objections to vaccines, an Immunization Waiver Form, certified by a Michigan Local Health Department (LHD) following a waiver education session, is required to be submitted to the child's school or program.

 Call the School Immunization Program at (586)466-6840, for an appointment for nonmedical waiver education services, Mon-Fri, 8:30 -5:00, except holidays.